 Deadline

 The application fee is waived for students applying to the Direct Admit Program.
-Our deadline for fall 2023 is May 1, 2023, as Direct Admit applicants must be currently enrolled undergraduate students at Indiana University–Bloomington at the time of application submission.
+Our deadline for fall 2026 is May 1, 2026, as Direct Admit applicants must be currently enrolled undergraduate students at Indiana University–Bloomington at the time of application submission.
+Note: Though the deadline is not until May 1, 2026, we sometimes reach the maximum number of admitted students allowed for this program before May 1, 2026.

 Admission